-- 4. Any student who earns a grade of "U" in a required remedial/ESL course will be limited to the equivalent of 14 credit hours in subsequent semesters until all remedial/ESL requirements are satisfactorily completed. - 5.
-A student may repeat a single, failed remedial/ESL course only twice, and will be academically dismissed upon the third failure. - A dismissed student will be considered for readmission only after being separated from the College for at least one year (fall/spring), and only if future placement tests results reveal no need for remediation in the course(s) for which the student was dismissed. - 7.
+- Any student who does not successfully complete a required remedial/ESL course must register again for the course the following semester. - 4.
+Any student who earns a grade of "U" in a required remedial/ESL course will be limited to the equivalent of 14 credit hours in subsequent semesters until all remedial/ESL requirements are satisfactorily completed. - 5.
+A student may repeat a single failed remedial/ESI course only twice and will be academically dismissed after the third failure, upon a review by the Office of Placement Testing in consultation with the chair or the chair's designated coordinator of the department that offers the remedial or FSI course. - MAT 003 may be taken only once.
+In the event of failure the student will be appropriately placed into MAT 001 or MAT 002 for what will count as a second attempt at that course. - 7.
+A dismissed student will be considered for readmission only after being separated from the College for at least one year (fall/spring), and only if future placement test results reveal no need for remediation in the course(s) for which the student was dismissed. - 8.
 Students can only withdraw from the required remedial/ESL courses if they are officially withdrawing from all courses for the semester in response to extenuating circumstances, such as a medical or personal emergency.
-In such cases, the student must present to the office of the Dean of Students cause for withdrawal from all courses and request a W grade that would not affect academic standing. - 8.
-Some academic departments have designated courses which students cannot take until remedial/ESL requirements have been satisfied.
+In such cases, the student must present to the office of the Dean of Students cause for withdrawal from all courses and request a "V" grade that would not affect academic standing. - Some academic departments have designated courses which students cannot take until remedial/ESL requirements have been satisfied.
 Students with remedial/ESL requirements cannot register for those restricted courses and may not add them through the Change of Program or Drop/Add process.